niess/goupil/docs/library/material_registry.rst

 .. py:class:: MaterialRegistry(*args: MaterialDefinition)

-   To initialise a new registry, specify the definitions of the materials as positional arguments.
+   To initialise a new registry with some materials, specify their definitions as positional arguments.
 For example

    >>> goupil.MaterialRegistry(H2O, SiO2)
    {H20, SiO2}